 Since then, there has been an increased popularity in specialty African teas such as Rooibos (a redbush variety) from South Africa, Chinese Green Sencha from Morocco, Darjeeling style black teas from Malawi, as well as Kenyan green teas and more traditional black varieties such as Assam Doke Black Tea from Uganda.
 As appreciation for these unique flavor profiles grows with each passing year and demand increases globally, Africa’s centuries-old tea tradition continues to be celebrated around the world today.

 How Does African Tea Taste?
+An Olfactory and Gustatory Odyssey Across a Continent

 Different Types of African Tea